EVENTS – Molokai Events Calendar

 HO’OMAU CONCERT BENEFITING PUNANA LEO O MOLOKAI

 Hawaiian Educational Ho’olaulea (Festival) to benefit Punana Leo O Molokai.
 Festival includes Hawaiian Music, Crafts, Food Booths and Keiki Games.
-Held at Kualapuu Rec Center from 9:00 am to 5:00 pm.
+Mitchell Pauole Center starts 8:00 am.
 Free Admission.

 For further information, contact: Punana Leo O Molokai weekdays at 808-567-9211.